postmannen/steward/README.md

 // EnableDebug will also enable printing all the messages received in the errorKernel
 // to STDERR.
 EnableDebug bool
+// KeepPublishersAliveFor number of seconds.
+// Timer that will be used for when to remove the sub process
+// publisher.
+The timer is reset each time a message is published with
+// the process, so the sub process publisher will not be removed until
+// it have not received any messages for the given amount of time.
+KeepPublishersAliveFor int

 // Make the current node send hello messages to central at given interval in seconds StartPubREQHello int
 // Enable the updates of public keys
 EnableKeyUpdates bool

 // Enable the updates of acl's
 EnableAclUpdates bool

 // Start the central error logger.
 IsCentralErrorLogger bool
 // Subscriber for hello messages